 The pump industry is the largest purchaser of electric motors in the United States.

 All electric motors (motors) have a housing that contains the working components of the motor.
-In the U.S., the enclosure describes this housing.

 In the past year, the rate of acceleration in the cost of raw materials (including steel, iron ore, copper and aluminum) has reached unprecedented levels in the pump and rotating equipment industries.

 Back in the early seventies, when I was in grad school, our government pledged to convert the U.S. measurement system to the metric system.
 A popular cartoon at the time showed a lab technician with a box of amputated human feet standing at the door of the supply room.
 The supply clerk was also holding a box, but his was full of volt meters.
 The caption was "Trading Feet for Meters."
 That was almost 37 years ago, and we still have most of those feet!
 I guess that I could say that we are still "inching" into the metric system.